SamBurgess93/GamerHub/README.md

 Visitors (not registered users) will only only have access to the following:

-- Game reviews: lists all game reviews that have been approved by the admin
+- Game reviews: lists all game reviews that have been added by registered users
 - Log-in/Register: invites the visitor to register or login to the website

 On top of these pages, a logged in/ registered user will have access to:

-My Reviews: collections of all reviews left by the user.
-From here, they will also be able to edit or delete these reviews Add Review: from here, a user can add a new review for a restaurant only after being approved by an admin
+My Games: collections of all reviews games left by the user From here, they will be able to edit or delete their games.
+Add Review: from here, a user can add a review for a new game or add a new review on an existing game.
-Edit: A user will be able to edit their own review
+Edit: A user will be able to edit their own reviews.
-Add Game: from here, a user can request to add a new restaurant to the list.
-This request will need to be approved by an admin user.
+Add Game: from here, a user can add a new game to the list.
-Log-out: user can log out of their own profile
+Log-out: user can log out of their own profile.

 The admin user will also have access to:

+Add Genre: the admin will be able to add new genres to be available for users to pick.
-Approve Games: if a user requests a game that has not yet been entered, the admin will need to approve this Edit/Delete: only admin users will see edit/delete buttons for each game as well as a delete fucntion for each review.
+Edit/Delete: only admin users will see edit/delete buttons for each genre.

 <strong>4. <u>Skeleton</u></strong>